lablup/backend.ai/docs/common-api/convention.rst

 Minor releases may introduce new parameters and response fields but no URL changes.
 Accessing unsupported major revision returns HTTP 404 Not Found.

-A client must specify the API version in the HTTP request header named ``X-Sorna-Version``.
+A client must specify the API version in the HTTP request header named ``X-BackendAI-Version``.
 To check the latest minor release date of a specific major revision, try a GET query to the URL with only the major revision part (e.g., ``/v2``).
 The API server will return a JSON string in the response body containing the full version.
 When querying the API version, you do not have to specify the authorization header and the rate-limiting is enforced per the client IP address.